Skip to Content

 Once you make the following recipe, you’ll experience how a plain bowl of rice changes into a dish worthy of any occasion.

-The colorful plate of yellow rice cooked in aromatic spices and garnished with fried onions and curry leaves taking center stage in a table full of food is a welcoming sight to your family and friends.
+The colourful plate of yellow rice cooked in aromatic spices and garnished with fried onions and curry leaves, taking centre stage in a table full of food, is a welcoming sight to your family and friends.

-Here are a few side dishes that would make it easy for you to put together a Sri Lankan rice and curry menu.
+Here are a few side dishes that would make it easy to put together a Sri Lankan rice and curry menu.

-You can search the blog for more options to make your own yellow rice menu.
+You can search the blog for more options to pair with this yellow rice recipe.

 • How much water should I use to cook rice?